-The ECMC Network was launched in 2007 through a joint investment from Cancer Research UK, the National Institute for Health Research in England and the Health Departments for Scotland, Wales and Northern Ireland.
-Since then, more than £100 million of ECMC funding has been supporting staff members across the UK.
+The ECMC Network was launched in 2007 through a joint investment from Cancer Research UK, the Little Princess Trust, the National Institute for Health Research in England and the Health Departments for Scotland, Wales and Northern Ireland.
+Since then, around £150 million of ECMC funding has been supporting staff members across the UK.

 The ECMC Network aims to act as an efficient and effective network that will assist in the delivery of early-phase cancer studies between research partners to enable faster and more personalised patient benefit.
 Through collaboration and teamwork within the community, the ECMC Network aims to bring together world-leading laboratory and patient-based clinical research to build a UK-wide network of clinicians and scientists.